terry-xiaoyu/tjson/README.md

 tjson
 =====

-This is an demo erlang project that uses hamler dependencies.
+This is a demo erlang project that uses hamler dependencies.

 See the rebar.config for details.